phanthanhluc24/dev-be-task/README.md

 2. **Choose ONE extension option** from the list above
 3. **Implement your chosen feature** following the existing patterns
 4. **Add comprehensive tests** for your new functionality
-5. **Update this README** with documentation for your new endpoints
 6. **Ensure ALL tests pass** (existing + new)
 7. **Submit your implementation**